 With help from Loyola University’s 2nd Degree Accelerated With help from Loyola University’s 2nd Degree Accelerated Bachelor of Science in Nursing track, you can go from a BS in biology to nursing in as few as 16 months.
 Nursing makes use of your previous degree while placing you in a highly in-demand career.

 Did you know the transition from a BS in biology to nursing can be as few as 16 months?
 It’s true.
 The ABSN track at Loyola University Chicago can put your existing natural sciences degree toward a future in one of today’s most in-demand professions.
 In other words, we give you credit for what you’ve already accomplished so that you can jump right into professional nursing study upon meeting all of our admission requirements.

-You’ll also find that we have one of the most accessible accelerated nursing programs in the Chicago area, with two start dates a year at our locations in Maywood and Downers Grove, Illinois.
+You’ll also find that we have one of the most accessible accelerated nursing tracks in the Chicago area, offering two start dates a year at our locations in Maywood and Downers Grove, Illinois.

-While our 16-month ABSN program welcomes bachelor’s degree holders from all different fields of study, many of our ABSN students come from a biology background, which makes sense because so much of the nursing profession stems from this natural science.
+While our 16-month ABSN track welcomes bachelor’s degree holders from all different fields of study, many of our ABSN students come from a biology background, which makes sense because so much of the nursing profession stems from the natural sciences.